Diptych varieties. II: Polar varieties

-Section~\ref{s!lt3} introduces another series of polar varieties, this time quasihomogeneous \hbox{7-folds} $W(d)\subset\Aff^{d+9}$, and applies them as models for diptychs with $k=2$.
-With a single additional unprojection, they also a provide a format for diptychs with $k=3$ and $e=1$ involving {\em crazy Pfaffians}, reminiscent of Riemenschneider's `quasi-determinants' \cite{R}; see \ref{ss!33} where we discuss the equations in terms of {\em floating factors}.
-Section~\ref{s!k45} handles the few remaining cases with $k=4,5$ and $de=3$, where unprojection methods and pentagrams provide the equations directly.
-Rather than the polar varieties $V(k)$ and $W(d)$, given by serial unprojection, these case are most naturally described as regular pullbacks from a parallel unprojection key variety, a 10-fold $W\subset\Aff^{16}$.
+\S\ref{s!lt3} introduces a second series of apolar varieties, this time almost homo\-geneous \hbox{7-folds} $W_d\subset\Aff^{d+9}$, and applies them as models for dip\-tychs with $k=2$.
+With a single additional unprojection, they also provide a format for diptychs with $k=3$ involving {\em crazy Pfaffians}, reminiscent of Riemenschneider's `quasi-determinants' \cite{R}; see \ref{ss!33} where we discuss the equations in terms of {\em floating factors}. \S\ref{s!k45} handles the few remaining cases with $k=4,5$ and $de=3$, where unprojection methods and pentagrams provide the equations directly.
+Rather than our apolar varieties $V_k$ and $W_d$ given by serial unprojection, these cases are most naturally described as regular pullbacks from a parallel unprojection key variety, a 10-fold $W\subset\Aff^{16}$.